invrs/structured-json/README.md

 products.milk.store     // { products }
 ```

-Assignment supports circular references, but is up to you to be careful about infinite enumeration.
+Assignment supports circular references, but it is up to you to be careful about infinite enumeration.

 ## Merge